bekk/bekk-christmas/post/react/draft-back-to-basics.md

 };
 ```

-In the configuration file above, we tell webpack to look for the index.js file in the src folder to start its bundling process.
-And that the output should be in a file called main.js in a new folder /dist.
+In the configuration file above, we tell webpack to look for the `index.js` file in the src folder to start its bundling process.
+And that the output should be in a file called `main.js` in a new folder `/dist`.
 What the html plugin does is that it generates an HTML5 file that includes all your webpack bundles in the body using script tags.

-Now that webpack is in place, we can rewrite our index.js file to use the installed version of lodash that we got through npm.
+Now that webpack is in place, we can rewrite our `index.js` file to use the installed version of Lodash that we got through npm.

 ```
 import _ from "lodash"; // Use lodash installed from npm